Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Articulation

 Moves joints through their natural range of motion to enhance joint function.
+This process focuses on gently manipulating the joints to improve flexibility and reduce stiffness.

 Stretching Muscles and Joint Capsules